Analog-Labs/chain-connectors/rosetta-server-substrate/README.md

 ### __Fetching Storage or Constant__

-To fetch Storage or any Constant from a Substrate chain, you can use the `Call` method of rosetta.
+To fetch Storage or any Constant from a Substrate chain, you can use the `Call` endpoint.
 This method takes a `CallRequest` as input and returns a `CallResponse` as output.
 The `CallRequest` contains the following fields:
 * `NetworkIdentifier` - The network to make the call on.
 * `Method` - A string contains the name of pallet, function of pallet and type of query e.g. `Storage`, `Constant`.
 * `Params` - A Array containing the parameters required for that pallet function.